Nexus 6P

-Nexus 6P (codenamed Angler) is an Android smartphone developed and marketed by Google and manufactured by Huawei.
+The Nexus 6P (codenamed Angler) is an Android smartphone developed and marketed by Google and Huawei.
 It succeeded the Nexus 6 as the flagship device of the Nexus line of Android devices by Google and was the final Nexus before Google switched to the Pixel lineup.
 Officially unveiled on 29 September 2015 along with the Nexus 5X at the Google Nexus 2015 press event held in San Francisco, it was made available for pre-order on the same day in United States, United Kingdom, Ireland, and Japan.

 Significant changes over previous Nexus devices include an all-aluminum based body that is thinner and lighter than the Nexus 6, a rear fingerprint reader called Nexus Imprint, a faster octa-core Snapdragon 810 v2.1 system-on-chip (SoC), an AMOLED display, better cameras, enhanced LTE connectivity, a reversible USB-C dock connector, and the removal of wireless charging.
 The Nexus 6P was also the first Nexus device to be available with 128 GB of internal storage, as well as the first Nexus device to be offered with a gold color option.

 The Nexus 6P served as a launch device for Android 6.0 Marshmallow which introduced a refreshed interface, performance and battery life improvements, Google Now on Tap integration, a fine-grained permission model, fingerprint verification, and other new features.
 On 4 October 2016, Google presented its successor, the Google Pixel.

 According to Google, the "P" in 6P stands for "premium".

 History

 The Nexus 6P is the first Nexus phone that Google has chosen to co-develop with a Chinese company, Huawei.
 Images of the device first leaked in September 2015, showing an aluminum design with a raised bar on the top of the device containing a camera.

-After the Nexus 6P was formally unveiled on 29 September 2015 at a press event at Left Space Studios in San Francisco by Android Engineering VP Dave Burke, It was made available with the 32 GB model starting at a price of $499.
+After the Nexus 6P was formally unveiled on 29 September 2015 at a press event at Left Space Studios in San Francisco by Android Engineering VP Dave Burke, It was made available with the 32 GB model starting for $499.

 Significant effort went into improving the design of the Nexus 6P compared to its predecessor, with Google exercising a considerable amount of design influence.
-Google engineers mention that an effort was made to improve the ergonomics of one-handed use of the phone by shrinking the screen to 5.7 inches, and a singular bump on the Nexus 6 was changed to a horizontal strip in order to avoid the potential of the phone spinning when lying on a flat surface.
-There was push back on certain design elements, notably the centering of the reversible USB-C charging port.
+Google engineers mention that an effort was made to improve the ergonomics of one-handed use of the phone by shrinking the screen to 5.7 inches, and a singular bump on the Nexus 6 was changed to a horizontal strip to avoid the potential of the phone spinning when lying on a flat surface.
+There was pushback on certain design elements, notably the centering of the reversible USB-C charging port.
 Huawei VP of R&D described the Nexus 6P as a dream project, despite the challenges including the short development cycle, technological complexities in introducing a phone with the LTE bands to target the global market, and the design difficulties in an all-aluminum phone.

 In October 2016, Google removed the Nexus 6P from the online Google Store.
 Consequently, Google updated its support pages indicating that: